 Hello!
 I'm Olivia, and I'm excited to be considered as your tutor.
 I primarily tutor French at all levels.
 In addition to my language education from a young age, working and studying in France and Belgium helped me attain fluency in French.

-Getting to know my students, their interests, strengths and weaknesses is how I help them learn and see the importance in what they are learning.
-Each session is personalized to the student's needs and personality to make it as enjoyable, productive, and interactive as possible.
+I thoroughly enjoy tutoring and try to bring that sense of fun and positivity to every student and every lesson - even when the content is difficult or the student is frustrated.
+Getting to know my students, their interests, strengths, and weaknesses is how I help them learn and see the importance in what they are learning.
+Each session is personalized to the student's needs and personality to make it as productive and interactive as possible.

 Education & Certification

 Undergraduate Degree: University of Georgia - Bachelor in Arts, Communication Studies and French

 ACT Composite: 33

 ACT English: 31

 ACT Reading: 30